vadhri/rust-notebook/README.md

 # Rust notebook

-Hi - In the project are some loosely coupled project that i made during the course of me learning rust.
+Hi - In the notebook, are some loosely coupled project that i made during the course of me learning rust.
 I will continue to update anything worth archiving that can help a larger audience.

 List of items are categorized roughly as below.